Comberton House, Main Street, Great Comberton, Pershore, Great Comberton

 SET IN A POPULAR VILLAGE, AN INDIVIDUAL NEW BUILD PROPERTY OF OVER APPROX. 2000 SQ FT OF ACCOMMODATION, PRESENTLY UNDER CONSTRUCTION WITH A COMPLETION DUE IN THE SPRING OF 2020.

-Canopied Entrance, Reception Hall, Cloakroom, Study, Open Plan Kitchen/Breakfast Room, Dining Room/Day Room, Utility Room, Separate Lounge (Multi Burner Stove), Galleried Landing, Master Bedroom and Bedroom Two with Dressing Rooms and En-Suites, Two Further Bedrooms, Family Bathroom, Double Garage.
+Canopied Entrance, Reception Hall, Cloakroom, Study, Open Plan Kitchen/Breakfast Room, Dining Room/Day Room, Utility Room, Separate Lounge (Multi Burner Stove), Galleried Landing, Master Bedroom and Bedroom Two with Dressing Rooms and En-Suites, Two Further Bedrooms, Family Bathroom, Garage.
 Entrance Drive to the Front, Rural Views to the Rear.

 This individually designed detached property is being constructed by TG Pretty Construction Ltd. Work on this site has commenced to build a substantial property with modern double-glazed windows, bi-fold doors and quality fixtures and fittings.
 Interested parties can make further enquiries concerning the construction of this property, and appointments can be made through the agent to meet the builder on site for a preliminary discussion.